pragmaticslaboratory/.github/profile/README.md

-# PragmaticsL Research in Computer Science and its Applications
+# Pragmatics: Research in Computer Science and its Applications

 ## Welcome